 Deleting and restoring resources

-You can delete resources from the Resource Tree page and restore the deleted resources from the Recycle Bin page.
+When you no longer require the resources, you can them from the Resource Tree page and restore the deleted resources from the Recycle Bin page.

 About this task